Azores itinerary: 3 beautiful islands in 10 days

 Poço da Ribeira do Ferreiro

-Visit the Lagoa Negra and Lagoa Comprida crater lakes, marvel at the stunning waterfalls of Poço da Ribeira do Ferreiro (a must-see on Flores) and swim under the 90-meter-tall (295 ft) Poço do Bacalhau waterfall.
-Head to Miradouro do Portal for an amazing panorama of the west coast of Flores and to Miradouro Craveiro Lopes to watch the sunset.
+After that, swim under the 90-meter-tall (295 ft) Poço do Bacalhau waterfall.
+In the evening, head to Miradouro do Portal for an amazing panorama of the west coast of Flores and to Miradouro Craveiro Lopes to watch the sunset.

 A panoramic view of the verdant green mountains and pastures on west coast of Flores Island.